Reading time 5 Minutes

 Interestingly, in the same breath as the search for advice, one's own self-diagnosis is actually always mentioned.
 And the required aids are mentioned at the same time.
 The patient should not go to the doctor and say what aid he needs today, but follow the doctor's advice on the treatment of the symptoms He can judge what the right treatment is.
 Maybe a cough aid is more suitable, maybe ventilation, maybe expectorant medication is enough for the time being.
 So basically, many of these questions on the net are not about seeking advice, but only about confirming one's own assertion of how ill one is.
 And honestly, it's a bit annoying.

-I just had a case where I made countless constructive suggestions about where the person could go for specialist help.
-I even provided contact details for an ALS outpatient clinic in the place where they live.
-For the time being, the only reason the whole thing failed was that the patient could not get a referral from a neurologist because he or she had not even been to a neurologist yet.
-Sorry, if you have a serious problem like ALS, you would go to four neurologists, as I did at the time, before you were sent to hospital.
+I just had a case in which I made countless constructive suggestions as to where the person affected could get specialist help.
+I even provided contact details for an ALS outpatient clinic in the area where they lived.
+The only reason the whole thing failed at first was that you couldn't get a referral from a neurologist because you hadn't even been to a neurologist yet.
+Sorry, anyone with a serious problem like ALS would go to four neurologists before being sent to hospital, as I did at the time.

 And then there is the issue of medication and aids.
-As described at the beginning, many different factors usually have to be taken into account and only a well-trained team of doctors and therapists can do that.
-Interestingly, opinions are divided on the subject of oxygen.
-There are those who demand an oxygen concentrator on the same day without any diagnostic tests.
-And there are others who tell the wildest lies that oxygen would kill the ALS patient.
-Sorry, but once again simply no. I have been the practical counter-evidence for years.
-So let's quickly clear up the three biggest old wives' tales on the subject of oxygen administration in ALS.
+As described at the beginning, many different factors usually have to be taken into account and only a well-trained team of doctors and therapists can do this.
+Interestingly, opinions are divided when it comes to oxygen.
+There are those who demand an oxygen concentrator on the same day without any diagnosis.
+And the others who tell the wildest lies that oxygen would kill the ALS patient.
+Sorry, but once again, simply no. I have been practical proof to the contrary for years.
+So let's clear up the three biggest old wives' tales about giving oxygen to ALS patients.

 1. no hospital administers pure oxygen, except in special cases such as an operation, during which a patient requiring ventilation cannot be ventilated.
 When the PEG was placed, I had to be intubated.
 As is the case nine times when the PEG is placed.
 Somehow the thing has to get into the stomach.
 Now, stupidly, it works a bit hard through the intubated throat when a mask is stuck on the mouth and nose.
 So you pump the patient up to 100% saturation with pure oxygen and can operate without ventilation for quite a while.